giogina/SpectraMatcher/documentation/quickstart.md

 When you're ready, click **Done** to proceed to the spectrum viewer.

-## Emission and Excitation Spectra
+## Emission and Excitation Vibronic Spectra

 Once data is imported, the **Emission** and **Excitation** tabs display both the experimental spectrum (white) and computed spectra (colored by excited state).